Ensemble Learning Based Classification Algorithm Recommendation: APPENDIX: Meta-features

 \section{APPENDIX: Meta-features}

-Meta-features are a set of measures extracted from and reflected the properties of a classification problem.
-These measures map each classification problem into a real-value vector of the domain $X = R^{m}$, and are extracted by function $F$.
+Meta-features are measures extracted from a classification problem to describe its properties.
+These measures map each classification problem into a real-valued vector in the domain $X = R^{m}$ through the extraction function $F$.

 Meta-feature extraction is one of the most challenging aspects of algorithm recommendation.
-Theoretically, any measure reflecting the property of a classification problem in a way can be viewed as a meta-feature.
-Yet, in the filed of algorithm recommendation, the meta-features should be i) related to the performance of the classification algorithms, ii) easy to calculate and iii) calculable for different classification problems.
+In principle, any measure that reflects a property of a classification problem can be viewed as a meta-feature.
+In practice, however, useful meta-features should be (i) related to the performance of classification algorithms, (ii) easy to compute, and (iii) applicable to different classification problems.

-Aiming at different viewpoints of the classification problems, researchers in algorithm recommendation have put forward several significant data set characterization methods to extract meta-features from a given classification problem.
-These meta-features can generally grouped into five different categories as follows.
+Researchers have proposed several data set characterization methods that describe classification problems from different perspectives.
+These meta-features can be broadly grouped into the following five categories.

 \begin{enumerate} \item \emph{Statistical and Information-theory Based Measures}